teaql/teaql-quick-start/quick-start/Stats-introduction.md

 >
 >    }

+Entering the above code into IntelliJ IDEA looks like this.
+You can copy and paste the above code into IntelliJ IDEA.

 When you finish this step.
 + press **Command** + **S** for saving it.
 + input `gradle classes`, and press **return**.